What Triggers Narcissistic Rage? What Happens During It?

 The best thing you can do if they are in a bout of rage is to avoid them.

-Remember, some narcissists are extremely cruel.
+Remember, some narcissists are quick to anger and malignity.

 √ Please spread the word if you found this helpful.